aminemadi66/Vibe-Planner/README.md

-🤖 Weekend Activity Planner — AI-Powered Weekend Activity Recommender
+🤖 Weekend Activity Planner

+AI-Powered Personalized Weekend Activity Recommendation System

-«An AI-powered personalized weekend activity recommendation system that combines Machine Learning, real-world OpenStreetMap data, weather conditions, user preferences, budget, and Google Calendar availability to recommend suitable activities for users.»
+«Weekend Activity Planner is an end-to-end AI recommendation system that helps users discover suitable weekend activities by combining Machine Learning, real-world OpenStreetMap data, weather conditions, user preferences, budget constraints, and Google Calendar availability.»

 ---

+🏆 Project Highlights

+- 🤖 XGBoost-based recommendation model
+- 📍 11,630 real-world places collected from OpenStreetMap
+- 🇺🇸 Coverage across 12 major US cities
+- 👤 1,000 synthetic users
+- ⭐ 15,695 synthetic interactions
+- 🧠 82 engineered features
+- 📊 91.61% Accuracy
+- 🎯 95.51% F1 Score
+- 📈 90.50% ROC-AUC
+- 🌦️ Weather-aware recommendations
+- 📅 Google Calendar integration
+- 🌐 Flask web application
+- ⚡ FastAPI backend services
+- 🗃️ SQLite database
+- 🧪 Automated testing with Pytest
+- 📓 Reproducible Jupyter Notebook workflow

+---

 📌 Project Overview

-Weekend Activity Planner is an intelligent recommendation system designed to help users find suitable activities for their weekends.

-Instead of simply displaying a list of places, the system analyzes multiple factors such as:

-- 👤 User preferences
-- 📍 User location / city
-- 💰 Budget
-- 🌦️ Weather conditions
-- 🏠 Indoor / outdoor preference
-- 👨‍👩‍👧 Family and group suitability
-- ♿ Accessibility requirements
-- ⭐ Previous user interactions
-- 📅 Available time from Google Calendar
-- 🏷️ Activity categories
-- 📊 Activity quality and historical interaction signals

-The Machine Learning model then estimates the probability that a user will prefer an activity and uses that prediction as part of the final recommendation score.

----

-👨‍💻 Team

-Member| GitHub
-Amin| "@YOUR_GITHUB_ID" (https://github.com/YOUR_GITHUB_ID)
-Friend 1| "@FRIEND_1_GITHUB_ID" (https://github.com/FRIEND_1_GITHUB_ID)
-Friend 2| "@FRIEND_2_GITHUB_ID" (https://github.com/FRIEND_2_GITHUB_ID)
-Friend 3| "@FRIEND_3_GITHUB_ID" (https://github.com/FRIEND_3_GITHUB_ID)

-«Replace the placeholder GitHub usernames above with the real team members' GitHub IDs.»

----

-🎯 Problem

-Choosing an activity for the weekend can depend on many different conditions.
+Choosing an activity for the weekend can depend on many different factors.

-For example, a user may want:
+A user may want:

 - An indoor activity when it is raining.
 - An inexpensive activity when their budget is limited.
 - A family-friendly activity when traveling with children.
-- An accessible location when wheelchair accessibility is required.
+- An accessible activity when accessibility is required.
+- An activity that matches their interests.
 - An activity that fits their available free time.
-- Something similar to activities they previously liked.
+- Something similar to activities they previously enjoyed.

-A simple search engine cannot easily combine all of these factors.
+Traditional search systems usually treat these requirements independently.

-Weekend Activity Planner attempts to solve this problem using a personalized Machine Learning recommendation pipeline.
+Weekend Activity Planner combines these factors into a personalized recommendation pipeline.

+The system analyzes user preferences, activity characteristics, historical interaction signals, weather conditions, and calendar availability to produce relevant activity recommendations.

 ---

+🎯 Problem Statement

+The main problem addressed by this project is:

+«How can an intelligent system recommend weekend activities that are personalized to a user's preferences, behavior, budget, location, weather conditions, and available time?»

+The project approaches this problem as a Machine Learning recommendation task.

+Instead of simply returning nearby places, the system attempts to estimate how suitable each activity is for a particular user and then ranks the available activities.

+---

-💡 Main Idea
+💡 Project Goal

-The system follows this general pipeline:
+The goal of Weekend Activity Planner is to transform weekend planning from a simple search process into an AI-assisted personalized decision system.

+Instead of asking:

+«"What can I do this weekend?"»

+the user can receive recommendations based on:

+Who I am
+    +
+What I like
+    +
+Where I am
+    +
+How much I can spend
+    +
+What the weather is like
+    +
+When I am free
+    ↓
+Personalized Recommendations

+---

+🧠 How the System Works

+The complete recommendation pipeline can be summarized as:

+                    USER
+                     │
+                     ▼
             User Preferences
                      │
-       ├── Budget
+       ┌─────────────┼─────────────┐
+       │             │             │
+       ▼             ▼             ▼
-       ├── City
+    Budget         City       Preferences
-       ├── Category
-       ├── Group Type
-       ├── Indoor / Outdoor
-       └── Accessibility
-       │
+       │             │             │
+       └─────────────┼─────────────┘
                      ▼
               Activity Dataset
                      │
                      ▼
-Weather Information ───────► Weather Compatibility
+             Feature Engineering
                      │
+       ┌─────────────┼─────────────┐
+       │             │             │
+       ▼             ▼             ▼
+    Behavior      Weather       Calendar
+       │             │             │
+       └─────────────┼─────────────┘
                      ▼
-Google Calendar ───────────► Free Time
+              XGBoost Model
                      │
                      ▼
-Feature Engineering
+            Prediction Scores
                      │
                      ▼
-XGBoost Recommendation Model
+            Activity Ranking
                      │
                      ▼
-Personalized Activity Ranking
-       │
-       ▼
-Top Recommendations
+          Top Personalized Results

 ---

+🔬 Methodology

+The project follows an end-to-end Machine Learning workflow.

+1. Data Collection

+Real-world activity and place information was collected from OpenStreetMap using Overpass API-based data collection.

+The resulting dataset contains:

+- Place names
+- Geographic coordinates
+- Activity categories
+- Location information
+- Indoor/outdoor characteristics
+- Accessibility-related information
+- Other available OSM attributes

+---

+2. Data Preparation

+The collected data is cleaned and transformed before being used by the recommendation system.

+The preparation pipeline includes:

+- Data cleaning
+- Missing-value handling
+- Duplicate checking
+- Category normalization
+- Feature transformation
+- Data validation
+- User/activity merging
+- Interaction processing

+---

+3. User and Interaction Data

+The project contains synthetic user and interaction data for Machine Learning experimentation.

+Users

+1,000 synthetic users

+The users are artificially generated and do not represent real people.

+Interactions

+15,695 synthetic interactions

+The interaction dataset represents different types of user behavior.

+---

+⭐ Interaction Modeling

+Different interaction types represent different levels of user interest.

+The project uses weighted interaction signals:

+Interaction| Weight
+Rating| 1.00
+Visit| 0.80
+Save| 0.65
+View| 0.25

+This allows the recommendation model to distinguish stronger signals from weaker signals.

+For example:

+Rating
+  ↓
+Strong preference signal

+Visit
+  ↓
+Strong behavioral signal

+Save
+  ↓
+Medium preference signal

+View
+  ↓
+Weak interest signal

+---

-🧠 Machine Learning
+🧠 Machine Learning Model

-The recommendation model is based on XGBoost Classification.
+The main recommendation model is based on XGBoost Classification.

-The training pipeline combines:
+The model combines multiple groups of features.

+User Features

+- User preferences
+- User category behavior
+- User indoor/outdoor preferences
+- User historical ratings
-- User information
+- User positive interaction rates

+Activity Features

+- Activity category
+- Activity quality
-- Activity information
+- Activity characteristics
-- Historical interactions
+- Activity popularity
+- Activity interaction statistics

+Interaction Features

-- Ratings
+- Interaction type
-- Interaction types
+- Interaction weight
+- Historical behavior
-- Weather context
+- Rating strength
-- Category preferences
+- Category interaction count

+Context Features

-- Indoor/outdoor preferences
+- Weather conditions
 - Budget compatibility
+- Indoor/outdoor suitability
-- Accessibility compatibility
+- Accessibility
 - Group suitability
-- Activity quality
-- User behavior statistics

-The interaction data is converted into a target signal representing whether an activity is likely to be preferred.

-Interaction weights

-Different interaction types receive different weights:

-rating → 1.00
-visit  → 0.80
-save   → 0.65
-view   → 0.25

-This allows the model to distinguish between stronger and weaker user signals.
+The model predicts the probability that a user will positively interact with an activity.

+The predicted probabilities are then used to rank candidate activities.

 ---

-📊 Model Performance

-The trained XGBoost model was evaluated using a temporal train/test split.

-Dataset split

-Training samples: 12,869
-Testing samples:   2,826
-Features:              82

-Results

-Metric| Score
-Accuracy| 91.61%
-Precision| 93.23%
-Recall| 97.90%
-F1 Score| 95.51%
-ROC-AUC| 90.50%
-PR-AUC| 99.00%

-Classification performance

-The model achieved particularly strong performance on the positive recommendation class:

-Positive-class Precision: 0.93
-Positive-class Recall:    0.98
-Positive-class F1:        0.96

----

-⭐ Important Features
+🧩 Feature Engineering

+The project uses engineered features to capture both user-level and activity-level behavior.

-Some of the strongest model features include:
+Important features include:

 1. "rating_strength"
 2. "user_category_positive_rate"